romansorin/research/paper_content.md

 ### Analytical Procedure

 Analysis began by querying the AWS Alexa Top Sites API for an initial 1002 sites.
 The Top Sites API provides the highest ranking sites by region, and the region chosen was "global" for this experiment.
 After 1002 sites were returned, the responses had to be parsed and cleaned up to identify if there were any sites that were no longer active (i.e., a 500 error) or could not be connected to.
 Each of the sites were queried for status, and if they existed, an RGB screenshot of the home page (root URL) was taken.
 Due to lazy loading, infinite scroll, and asynchronous calls, screenshot height was limited to 30000 pixels.
 The driver then scrolled from each max scroll height every five seconds up until the screenshot maximium height, which upon reaching max height the driver jumped to the 0th pixel and rescrolled in increments of 200 pixels every 0.5 seconds and took a full page screenshot.
 This secondary scroll pass ensured that content would have loaded by the time the screenshot was taken.
 Pages that were not active were ignored by the driver, and the function moved to the next site.
 After all RGB screenshots were taken, a secondary image processing step was taken: conversion of all RGB sites to greyscale to eliminate the influence of color on clustering and image similarity.
 Many sites were found to have a presence of subdomains or TLDs due to regional or content differences, however these could not be automatically eliminated due to the fact that different subdomains could serve different purposes — a subdomain may map to a dashboard, another may handle support channels, etc. Instead, sites with the same root domain (ignoring both the subdomain and TLDs) were compared using an image similarity API provided by OpenAI.
 The greyscale versions of these same root domains but differing subdomains or TLDs were compared to each other; if the site similarity surpassed the arbitrary threshold of fifteen, the higher ranking site/screenshot was kept, and the comparison image was removed from the dataset.
 However, before image comparisons were done, every greyscale screenshot, regardless of comparison, or unique domains, was cropped to some found height.
 Filtered domains were sorted using insertion sort to identify base domain and duplicates.
 Width of the site remained constant due to all screenshots being taken on a single device (width of 2560px), though heights were dependent on the site.
 Screenshots were iterated over and a flag variable was created to identify the shortest/smallest height dimension to be used for cropping.
 In order to circumvent any technical glitches, a minimum height of 1440px was set using the opencv cv2 image manipulation lib.
 Images below this minimum height were removed.
-After ensuring that all screenshots can be considered "unique" content, these images were then fed into a Keras vgg16 K-Means clustering algorithm with k=4 clusters selected.
+After ensuring that all screenshots can be considered "unique" content, these images were then fed into a Keras vgg16 pretrained model to perform K-Means clustering algorithm with k=4 clusters selected.
 Due to some clusters containing several hundred images, an image overlaying function was run inside of each cluster to generate subclusters of maximum 50 images each.
 Subclusters were displayed as a PNG, where the denser parts of the image (greyscale, overlayed weighted 50/50) represented the commonalities of objects/features in layouts.
 These features were then manually extracted and represented in a mockup.
 After each cluster's subclusters had mockups generated, mockups were analyzed and some features were detracted from the mockup due to overlapping features/clarity of the layout.
 After mockups From four clusters, three common layouts could be realistically created and identified, and mockups were then converted into web components with TailwindUI provided components.
 Each layout was then built out into a web app and a random string identifier was created for each variant.
 Session length was collected and inserted into Firebase Cloud Store.
 Subdomain and root domain were split with a hyphen delimiter.
 Subdomain and TLD were analyzed separately.

 ### Experimental Procedure

-The experiment was conducted on a website [cite my site] built to host the experiment and information related to the experiment.
+The experiment was conducted on a website [research.rs] built to host the experiment and information related to the experiment.
 Upon viewing on the homepage, users were presented with a message describing the entire study in brief, directions for participation, and information on what data is collected and how it will be used.
 Consent was provided as users had to manually input their email and press "begin".
 Upon pressing begin, the participant was randomly assigned to one of three aforementioned layout variants, and they could not assign themselves to another interface.
 Participants were instructed to navigate and read through the information and structure of the interface as they typically would with a real-world product, and then attempt to register or purchase the presented product or service.
 After they pressed the relevant buttons/links to begin registration, they were then redirected to the final screen confirming that their participation in the experiment was finished.

-## Results and analysis
+## Results

 This section presents the results of the both portions of the study, including the numbers of sites throughout processing stages, number of K clusters and N sites within each cluster, and the observed behaviors of users based on session lengths.
 Overall, it was shown that there was little variance of the session lengths of all three layouts as they compare to each other, and that layout did not affect a user's ability to complete the task as it relates to time.

-### Results of clustering
+### Clustering

-Table shows the number N sites used in the analytical portion of the experiment as it relates to each stage.
-Stages include initial API data collection (0), removal of dead/inactive sites (1), and cropped/filtered sites based on domains and size (2).
-The analysis originally began with 1002 sites, then {975}, and finally 908 sites were used for clustering.

-count of sites from stage to stage
+Following collection of data from the AWS Alexa Top Sites API, the datasets were run through the image processing and filtering stages.
+To simulate the importance of this processing stage as is relates to use of data, Fig. 1 shows the number of sites used in the analytical portion of the experiment as it relates to each stage.
+In stage 0, which is initial data collection and parsing of the API, 1002 sites were returned and added to a table within the study application.
+Stage 1 concerns the removal of dead and inactive sites as the Selenium webdriver went through and collected screenshots of each site, and removed sites that did not have a status code within the 200 range, resulting in 975 sites being left for processing.
+Stage 2 concerns the comparison of same root domain sites using the image similarity API and an arbitrarily set threshold, eliminating subdomains and geographical TLDs with content that too closely resembled that of the higher ranking root domain.
+In addition to similarity processing, reshaping of the resulting screenshots led to those which did not exceed the minimum height of 1440px to be thrown out as well, reducing the sample size to 908 sites as screenshots.
+These remaining screenshots were deemed unique enough to be clustered using the K-means algorithm, and fit the minimum array length (delve into what is required/why of an image, why it has to fit some height/width), and were used in the following clustering.

 % Please add the following required packages to your document preamble:
 % \usepackage{booktabs}
 \begin{table}[]